tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 If it does not match an existing lease then a new lease will be created with this ``renew-secret`` which expires 31 days after the time of this operation.

+The renew and cancel secrets must be 32 bytes long
+(or in the case of JSON encoding they must UTF-8 encode to 32 bytes).
+The server treats them as opaque values.
+See `leases`_ for details about how the Tahoe-LAFS storage client constructs these values.

 In these cases the response is ``NO CONTENT`` with an empty body.

 It is possible that the storage server will have no shares for the given ``storage_index`` because: